kristenkoyanagi/devops-app/README.md

 For your work, DO NOT fork this repo!
 Create a new repo using public Github or Gitlab account, use a unique name and send us the final product!

+## FAQ

+*Is this a local or non-local cluster?*

+Either one will do, completely your choice.
+Some candidates decide to do a more local build out using an orhcestration solution running on their laptops, while others prefer to use a cloud provider.

+*Is there a cloud account I'm supposed to deploy to?*

+No... if you choose to build on a specific cloud, that is perfectly fine, but we do not have any dedicated accounts for you to use.
+We'd recommend you minimize spend if you go with this option, this exercise should fit neatly into free tier offerings.

+*How should I document things?*

+Screen caps/recordings are a viable option to document or demo something.
+What we are really looking to see is the thought process and how you go about coming up with a solution.
+Or you could use Markdown or Asciidoctor inside your repo.
+Whatever it happens to be, we're looking for you to do a show and tell during any follow up conversations.

 ## Notes